 A good starting point in your Civil War research is the five-volume series History of the Pennsylvania Volunteers, 1861-1865 by Samuel P. Bates.
 These books contain a wealth of information about Pennsylvania Civil War soldiers and units, including short regimental histories and lists of soldiers' names.
 The volumes are arranged by military unit, and are name-indexed by the PA State Archives' Civil War Veterans' Card File,1861-1866.
 Another index of basic information about each soldier, arranged by regiment and company, is the Register of Civil War Volunteers, 1861-1865.
 All of these sources can be viewed online by clicking on their respective links. ** Please note: the information in the Bates series is incomplete, having been taken from our muster-out rolls but not necessarily the muster-in rolls or other related documents.
 If you do not find a soldier's name here, you should continue your research in other secondary sources, as well as the original records held by the State Archives.

-Two other websites that you may find it convenient and helpful to consult before visiting the State Archives are:
+These other websites may be helpful to consult before visiting the State Archives:

 Generally, only Pennsylvania veterans are referenced in the original Civil War records held by the Pennsylvania State Archives.
 Even though the momentous battle of Gettysburg was fought on Pennsylvania soil, the State Archives does not have the records of non-Pennsylvanians who saw action in that battle.
 The State Archives does not compile individual service files or unit histories.